ECAM-2023/jira-connector/README.md

 postgresql: [postgresql-install] (305 Mo)

+After installing the installer this is what you will see:

 ![install_main_page]

 OS : Windows 10/11 (Lower versions might not work)

-IDE : Visual Studio Code
+IDE : Visual Studio Code (don't have it ? click [here] to download it)

 VSCode Extensions :
 - Python